Rory33160/Sysmon_Threat_Detection/README.md

 What is the first exe the process executes in Investigation 1?
- Looking through event viewer from the raliest date.
+ Looking through event viewer from the earliest date.

 rundll32.exe